Skip to Content

 8 Different Types of Perms Explained

-When it comes to perms, the train of thought is that it makes your hair curly, that’s it, and that’s all.
+When it comes to perms, the train of thought is that they make your hair curly.
+That’s it, and that’s all.
 But did you know that various types of perms are available to produce different kinds of results?

 It’s critical to learn about the different types of perms out there so that you can pick which one suits you and your hair type best.
-Remember that perms can be damaging if not done correctly, and it’s crucial to care for your hair in between hair treatments to avoid dryness and breakage.
+It’s crucial to care for your hair in between hair treatments to avoid dryness and breakage.

 Perm Types